Nagara

 Scope note

-A style of architecture that refers to the temple types of northern India that were developed beginning in the sixth century; the word literally means "pertaining to the city," possibly revealing the origins of the form.
-The early version of this style was characterized by offsets (bhadra) projecting as cardinal niches from the cubic cella; the niches usually contained images of the sanctum's divinity.
+A style of temple of northern India.
+Characterized in the early version by offsets (bhadra) projecting as cardinal niches from the cubic cella; the niches usually contained images of the sanctum's divinity.
 A curvilinear tower carried the offsets upward to a topmost altar (uttaravedi) with a crowning amalaka; during consecration a finial carved as a lustration pot, sometimes with foliage, was placed on top of the amalaka.
 Niches with guardian dieties (dikpalas) were placed at the corners and more offsets were added.
-Various regional forms developed out of this basic style, also called latina because of the vertical 'creepers' or latas.
-Multi-spired forms were increasingly popular from the eleventh century.
+The style developed in the 6th century; the word literally means "pertaining to the city," possibly revealing the origins of the form.
+Various regional forms developed out of this basic style, also called "latina" because of the vertical creepers or latas.
+Multi-spired forms were increasingly popular from the 11th century.

 Nagara